-There have been 29 aces on the PGA Tour this season, including three at The Players Championship at TPC Sawgrass.
+There have been 33 aces on the PGA Tour this season, including one in the first round of the British Open at Royal Portrush.

 This season, J.B.
 Holmes at Riviera and Francesco Molinari are the only golfers to record an ace and a victory at the same event.
 Holmes won the Genesis by one shot while Molinari won the Arnold Palmer by two.